unterstein/dcos-beer-demo/README.md

 In this demo we will see an increasing cluster utilization by operating the Java service architecture together with all data applications on the same DC/OS cluster.

 ## The domain
-In this demo we are all talking about beer.
-There is this old website [openbeerdb.com](https://openbeerdb.com) and they offer a quite old list of beer, brewery, beer categories and beer styles as downloadable sql databases.
+In this demo we are talking all about beer.
+There is this old website [openbeerdb.com](https://openbeerdb.com) and they offer a quite old list of beer, breweries, beer categories and beer styles as downloadable sql files.
 But age doesn't matter for this demo, as long as you are old enough to drink.
-You can find this sql files and the related readme in `database/sql`.
+You can find this sql files and the related readme in the `database/sql` folder.
 This database contains a list of around 1500 breweries and 6000 different beers with their relation to category and style.
-You can see the important properties in the model below:
+You can see the model and important properties in the diagram below:

 ![Model](images/or.png)